Growing Cucumbers Vertically: Tips for Success

 You may choose to prune fruit on this lower portion so more energy can be directed to vine growth.
 Lateral runners can also be removed from the bottom of the plant.

 As you know now, cucumbers can be grown from seeds.
 But, you can also propagate them from stem cuttings.
-Take your cutting from a strong and healthy plant.
+Take your cutting from a strong and healthy plant when you grow cucumbers vertically.
 If possible, clip the plants in the morning, since they’ll be the most hydrated then.
 The whole cutting should be 3-5 inches long.

 Take your cutting from the end of the vine, just below the second leaf joint.
 Be sure to make a clean, straight cut.
 Carefully take off the bottom leaves so that you only have one set on the clipping.
 The newly bare leaf joints will help the cutting grow roots.